 15% Phosphor Copper Shot is use as a deoxidizing agent for copper, brass & bronze alloys.
 It will also increase fluidity and inhibit gas porosity.
 The shot we carry is approximately 1/8" x 1/32" in size.

 Melting of brass, bronze and copper should be done quickly in a slightly oxidizing atmosphere.
-The crucible is removed and cooled to the proper pouring temperature.
-The surface is skimmed, phosphor copper shot is added by simply dropping it onto the surface.
+The crucible is removed and surface is skimmed, then phosphor copper shot is added by simply dropping it onto the surface.
 The reaction is very visible.
 The metal will become fluid and bright.
 Allow a minute or two for the reaction to complete, and pour.

 The phosphorus is a reducing agent (deoxidizer).
 This product must be carefully measured so that enough oxygen is removed, yet a small amount remains to improve fluidity.
 Too much phosphor can cause the melt to be so fluid that it leaks from the mold and penetrates the sand.
 A little goes a very long way!